Are you interested in creating your own garden at home but don't know how to start? Do you know that gardening can actually be easy?

 Via: marthastewart.com

-Who knew you can make a DIY hydroponic garden using an ice chest made of Styrofoam?
+Who knew you could make a DIY hydroponic garden using an ice chest made of Styrofoam?
 It's actually quite easy.
-Just cut out holes on the lid of the ice chest so you can place cups on it.
+Just cut out holes on the ice chest lid so you can place cups on it.
 With this system, you can also make use of Styrofoam cups.

 16. Easy Drip System